donomii/tagdb/README.md

 #### -config

-Read a different configuration file.
+Read a configuration file.
 The default file is "tagdb.conf", in the current directory.

 #### -preAlloc

 If the database files run out of room, they must be extended and this takes some time.
 Preallocating entries can speed up this process.
+Only implemented for some storage methods.

 ### fetchbot